dydyamotya/dydyamotya/README.md

 - 👋 Hi, I’m @dydyamotya
 - 👀 I’m interested in chemistry, programming and everything
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on some real project to get experience in programming
 - 📫 How to reach me: matderevenayv@yandex.ru